-Atkin Chambers is pleased to be a recommended chambers in The Legal 500 Asia Pacific 2022 rankings with 12 members […]
+Atkin Chambers is pleased to be a recommended chambers in The Legal 500 Asia Pacific 2023 rankings with 14 members of […]

 Samar Abbas Kazmi specialises in commercial, construction and technology disputes.
 Samar has a broad domestic practice as well as being particularly well-respected internationally where he has developed an excellent international arbitration practice.

 He has been involved in disputes concerning parties in the Middle East, Asia-Pacific and the Caribbean, and has particular expertise in technically complex matters concerning large developments and infrastructure projects, energy and cross-border litigation.
 As an advocate, he has experience of handling disputes arising from joint ventures, long-term commercial relationships and infrastructure projects.

 Samar is an Honorary Associate Professor at the Bartlett School of Construction & Project Management, University College London, where he teaches contract administration and law.

 He is one of only three juniors spotlighted in Chambers Asia-Pacific (International Arbitration – The Bar) in which he is described as “a formidable junior, a must-watch-out-for and soon-to-be star in this region”.
 In Chambers UK Bar he is described as “a very talented and promising junior for international arbitration” and The Legal 500 notes that Samar is “a superb advocate, commercially minded and prodigiously hard-working.
 He brings commercial insight to any case and is a pleasure to work with.”